smuza/ParkScores/README.md

 Also I wanted to find a correlation between park scores and the reputation/rank of schools located in the same area.
 There was no downloadable data set that could be collected to analyze and compare school ranks with parks based on location, so the data was obtained by scraping it from different websites.

-The first website that I tried to scrape ... website using selenium.
+The first website that I tried to scrape was the Nook website (which gives a list of San Francisco school and their ratings) using selenium.
 However, the Cloudfare element detected the robot accessing the website and prevented me from downloading the data.
 So, the next method was to download a list of addresses from the sf edu website of different elementary, middle, and high school in the area.
 After collecting the addresses, I wanted to see the neighborhood each school was located in.
-To do this, I used opensourcemaps to find the coordinates of the address and compared it with the different neighborhoods to see which one contained that coorrdinate using geopandas.
+To do this, I used open-source maps to find the coordinates of the address and compared it with the different neighborhoods to see which one contained that coorrdinate using geopandas.

 ## Libraries used:
 - Pandas